omarreis/vsop2013/README.md

 VSOP2013 calculation machinery uses Chebyshev polynomials to find position and speed of the 9 planets at a time, inside a 9000 years range.

-Tested with D10.4.1 and D11.1 on Win32 iOS and Android.
+Tested with D11.2 andon Win32 iOS and Android.
 Tests are for Firemonkey, but should work with VCL and console app as well.

 VSOP 2013 original paper with Fortran code and data files can be found at: